 How should I submit my thesis?

-You should submit unbound copies of your thesis, printed double-sided, with each copy contained in a letter-size expandable envelope, to the AD Office (please do not use legal-size envelopes).
+You should submit unbound copies of your thesis, printed double-sided, with each copy contained in a letter-size expandable envelope, to the GCTS Office (please do not use legal-size envelopes).
 The expandable envelopes should be of a high enough quality for your thesis to be shipped to the examiners and for your examiner to carry around your thesis for at least two months.
 The envelope should have a flap and an elastic or wrap-string enclosure.

 Does anything need to be submitted along with my thesis?

 A copy of your approved thesis proposal must accompany each copy of your thesis.
-Also (as above), a letter from your director stating that your thesis is ready for examination should be submitted to the AD Office by your director at the time you submit.
+Also (as above), a letter from your director stating that your thesis is ready for examination should be submitted to the GCTS Office by your director at the time you submit.

 Master's Theses - How long does it take until I am alerted of my grade and how am I informed?